 Why Are There So Many Deadbeat Dads but So Few Deadbeat Moms?

-There are two biological reasons that make fathers worst parents than mothers:
+There are two biological reasons that make fathers worse parents than mothers:

 - Paternity uncertainty

-- Higher fitness ceiling (ie.: each single child is more valuable to moms than to dads)
+- Higher fitness ceiling (ie.: every single child is more valuable to moms than to dads)

-And, ironically, it’s the mother’s higher commitment which allows men to neglect children even more.
+And, ironically, it’s the mother’s higher commitment that allows men to neglect children even more.

 Why Old and Young Women Are Most Likely to Kill Children

 Young mothers kill their children because they have plenty of time to make more and focus on higher-fitness children.